matias2020VB/matias2020VB/README.md

 ### Hello everyone, I'm Matias 👋

 ## This is a little bit of me: 👀

-🎓 I’m currently studying Computer engineering on University of Mendoza From San Rafael.<br> 📚 I’m currently learning everything about Backend and Frontend technologies.
-(Specifically Python, Flask, HTML, Javascript)<br>
+🎓 I’m currently studying Computer engineering on University of Mendoza From San Rafael.<br>

+📚 I’m currently learning everything about Backend and Frontend technologies.
+(Specifically Python, Flask, Django, MySql, HTML, Javascript)<br>

 💻 I consider myself an enthusiastic person about the Linux world where one of the branches where I want to dedicate myself professionally is cybersecurity.<br>

 💪🏼 Future Goals: Learn more technologies - Never stop creating new ideas.<br>

 ## 🌐 Socials:
 [![Instagram](https://img.shields.io/badge/Instagram-%23E4405F.svg?logo=Instagram&logoColor=white)](https://instagram.com/matiasvilchesbru)